AR

 The most distinguishing characteristic of so called long pips is back spin.

-However the spin pips on ITTF LARC has been renamed low spin pips because they have been rendered useless by ITTF after 1998 with 9 rule & regulations to limit the usability of pips (since ITTF emphasizes on promoting top spin play and heavily focuses on severely limiting back spin play) .
+However the spin pips on ITTF LARC has been renamed low spin pips because they have been rendered useless by ITTF after 1998 with 9 rule & regulations to limit the usability of pips (since ITTF emphasizes on promoting top spin play ONLY and heavily focuses on severely limiting back spin play) .

-So in the table below the spin pips are classified as low spin pips if they are on ITTF LARC & high spin pips if they are ITTF unapproved pips (though they are not "illegal" as often referred to as because only boosted rubbers are both unapproved in ITTF per rule 2.4.7 as well as "illegal" under common lae.
+So in the table below the spin pips are classified as slim pips if they are on ITTF LARC & high spin pips if they are ITTF unapproved pips (though they are not "illegal" as often referred to as because only boosted rubbers are both unapproved in ITTF per rule 2.4.7 as well as "illegal" under common lae.
 Therefore no pips are "illegal" under common law)

 Medium pip definition will continue to be the same.
 These are either rubbers with spin pips behaviors but are listed on ITTF LARC as "out" because they have Aspect Ratio of 0.89 or less or they are listed as "long" on ITTF LARC but have some smash pips behavior because their Aspect Ratio exceeds 0.89.
 These are rubbers suitable for all round play., as opposed to primarily dedicated to flat hitting block & smash style using smash pips or for primarily dedicated chopping or chop-blocking style using spin pips)